 Some estimates suggest that Putin's inner circle has amassed about $24 billion through the pilfering of state resources.

-"Russia is our strategic ally only on paper," Almaty-based political analyst Ruslan Jangazy told Caravanserai.
+"Russia is our strategic ally only on paper," Almaty-based political analyst Ruslan Zhangazy told Caravanserai.

 During military conflicts, the "Russian population rallies around Putin, and Russians demonstrate a high potential for mobilisation, which the Kremlin takes advantage of for achieving domestic political agendas", he said.

-"Russian military and political leadership [are mentally fixated on] the geopolitical concept of the 'Anaconda Strategy', which entails the US and NATO forming a belt of hostile satellite states around Russia," Jangazy said.
+"Russian military and political leadership [are mentally fixated on] the geopolitical concept of the 'Anaconda Strategy', which entails the US and NATO forming a belt of hostile satellite states around Russia," Zhangazy said.

 Russia continues to be fearful of "colour revolutions" in former Soviet Union republics, such as those in Ukraine and Kyrgyzstan.